stadt-karlsruhe/open-data-dashboard/docs/configuration/resources.en.md

 # Resources

 A resource is a configuration for a single dataset.
 The configuration options differ based on the type of data to be displayed.
+For more information about supported data types and formats, see [Supported Data](data-types.md).

 ## Common Configurations